permach-tech/Azure-Bash-CLI-Uploader/README.md

    git clone https://github.com/permach-tech/Azure-Bash-CLI-Uploader.git
    ```
 ## Usage
-Navigate to the directory where the script is and ensure the script has execute permissions:
+Navigate to the directory containing the script and ensure it has execute permissions:
 ```bash
    chmod +x azure-uploader.sh
    ```